aws-samples/aws-cloudformation-template-scanning-with-cloud-conformity/README.md

 ![CodeBuild test report](./docs/CodeBuildTestReport.png)

-The AWS account number of the calling account is required.
-This is then checked against the list of accounts being monitored by Conformity in the organisation.
+The AWS account number of the calling account is required in the POST to the validate API (this is done automatically in the [provided buildspec file](./validate.buildspec.yml)).
+This is used to check against the list of accounts being monitored by Conformity in the organisation.
 If the account is not being monitored, this is treated as a very high failure (and should be rectified as soon as possible).
 See below for an example of this in action:

 ![CodeBuild test report](./docs/AccountNotMonitored.png)